 What was interesting was that there were no differences in cognitive outcomes between the “on” and “off” group.
 However, a slower rate of decline was observed among patients 65 years or older as a result of the DBS treatment, compared to those who were younger.

 They also found that when receiving electrical stimulation, the patients’ brains were able to more effectively metabolize glucose.
 This means that DBS appears to improve brain networks that become dysfunctional as a result of Alzheimer’s disease.

 Encouraged by their findings, the researchers will continue to explore the benefits of this specific demographic.
 The research team will soon launch Phase III, which will be a multi-center international trial studying the effects of DBS of the fornix in 140 patients over the age of 65.

 The goal of Phase III is to determine whether or not DBS is something that will continue to benefit this age group.
 If it does, DBS may provide a new potential treatment option for patients living with mild, late-onset Alzheimer’s.
-The research have already concluded that this potential treatment is safe.
-The researchers will now conduct more research to determine whether or not DBS is both a safe and effective treatment option.
+The researchers have already concluded that this potential treatment is safe.
+They will now conduct more research to determine whether or not DBS is both a safe and effective treatment option.

 The Limitations of DBS

 Although exciting, it is important to note that DBS does currently have some limitations.
 While this treatment is now a standard procedure among Parkinson’s patients, it does require brain surgery.
 Adjustments are also necessary at the beginning to find the optimal settings for each individual patient.
 This requires ambulatory visits following surgery.